rcl9/Roland-JX8P-Synthesizer-Memory-Cartridges/ReadMe.md

 # Memory Cartridges for the Roland JX8P Synthesizer (from 1985)

 This repository documents two designs for a programmable RAM cartridge for the Roland JX8P synthesizer which I had designed and built in late 1985.
 Prior to this design my only option would have been to buy an expensive Roland MC-16C Memory Cartridge which held just 16 patches.
-With my new design, the single plug-in cartridge could handle 256 patches and be programmed by an extermal computer.
+With my new design, the single plug-in cartridge could handle 256 patches and be programmed by an external computer.

 Please also refer to my [Roland JX8P Synthesizer Patch Collection](https://github.com/rcl9/Roland-JX8P-Synthesizer-Patch-Collection).